Haunted New York State: 21 Spooky Spots to See

 If you want to descend into a shadowy place, check out the Lockport Caves in Lockport, New York.
 The subterranean tunnels date back to 1788 when the Holland Land Company acquired the land and developed the Clintons Ditch in 1805.
 Plenty of paranormal activity has been detected in the depths of the caverns, including people seeing faces in the water, a strange mist, voices, moans, and footsteps.
 Ghost Hunters explored the caves and called them “tunnels of terror.”

 Have you been to any of these haunted New York places?
-Are there any I missed?
-Comment below or tag @Runstreet on Instagram to share your top spooky spots.👀 Looking for even more creepy spots in New York?
+New Yorkers, are there any I missed?
+Comment below or follow and tag @Runstreet on Instagram to share your top spooky spots.👀 Looking for even more creepy spots in New York?
 Check out my haunted Brooklyn guide.

 Related Posts: America’s Most Haunted Runs, 20 Best Dog-Friendly Places in NYC, Haunted Brooklyn Guide